 Today the risk is even greater.
 The odds are even higher.
 But there is a big difference.
 Emboldened by lobbyist encouragement and court decision that appears to give the legislature – rather than voters – the power to legalize casino gambling in our state – legislators are considering expansions of gambling that would change the fabric of our state.
 These expansions would hurt our Florida’s families, our local businesses and our family-friendly brand that is the envy of virtually every other state in our nation.

 No Casinos has once again been reactivated to stop this threat to our economy, our families, our quality of life, and the character of our communities.
-Our supporters include the Florida Chamber of Commerce, the Florida Attractions Association, the Florida Restaurant and Lodging Association, the Florida Retail Federation and the Florida Sheriff’s Association – to name just a few
+Our supporters include the Florida Chamber of Commerce, the Florida Attractions Association, the Florida Restaurant and Lodging Association, the Florida Retail Federation, the League of Women Voters of Florida, Florida Family Action, the Florida Ethics & Liberty Commission, and the Florida Sheriff’s Association – to name just a few

 More gambling means more gambling addicts.
 More addicts mean more crime.
 Those are simple statements, but they have profound impacts on Florida families.
 According to statistics from the Florida Council on Compulsive Gambling, 35% of the callers to their 24-hour HelpLine admit resorting to illegal acts to finance their gambling habit.
 The most frequently cited primary gambling problem is slot machines.
 As gambling addicts look for money to fuel their addiction, their first targets are often those closest to them – their families.
 They drain family bank accounts taking money for food, housing and other critical needs.
 When that runs out, they may turn to robbery or embezzlement to get the money they need.